beerwin/njdesktop2/README.md

 # NjDesktop 2

-NjDesktop 2 is the modern version of the robust Javascript destop framework for modern browsers.
+NjDesktop 2 is the modern version of the robust Javascript desktop framework for modern browsers.
 It has shed most of its dependencies.
-The only runtime dependency is Interact.js for moving and resizing the windows.
+The only runtime dependency is Interact.js for moving and resizing the windows and uuid for some unique ids.
 Also the Interact library provides more functionality which can be useful when building apps with NjDesktop.

 Features: